ariannamethod/Suppertime/README.md

 - `/explore`, `/browse` - Explore available literary materials
 - `/index`, `/vectorize` - Index new literary materials

+The bot looks for literary files in `./data/lit` by default, but will fall back to a top-level `./lit` directory if it exists.

 ### Technical Note

 ### System Check (v3.0)